Back to BlogUncategorized

 3. Automate Your Invoicing

 Invoicing is the flip side of expense tracking.
 When you issue an invoice, your system should automatically link that invoice to the expected payment.
 This helps you track “Accounts Receivable” (money owed to you) alongside your expenses.
-[Link: Learn more about streamlining your workflow in our guide to automated billing].

 4. Use a Centralised CRM for Financial Management